kchuang8899/Wazuh-Chef/README.md

 Note that the service will not be started if the client.keys file is missing or empty.
 For agents, this results in an error.
 For servers, this prevents ossec-remoted from starting, resulting in agents being unable to connect.
 Once client.keys does exist with content, simply perform another chef-client run to start the service.

-###default

-Runs `ossec::install_server` and then configures for local-only use.
-Do not mix this recipe with the others below.

 ###agent

 OSSEC uses the term `agent` instead of client.
-The agent recipe includes the `ossec::client` recipe.
+The agent recipe includes the `pm_wazuh_ossec::agent` recipe.

-###client

-Configures the system as an OSSEC agent to the OSSEC server.
-This recipe will search for the server based on `node['ossec']['server_role']`.
-It will also set the `agent_server_ip` attribute.
-The ossec user will have an SSH key created so the server can distribute the agent key.

-###server
+###manager

 Sets up a system to be an OSSEC server.
-This recipe will search for all nodes that have an `ossec` attribute and add them as an agent.
+This recipe will search for all nodes that have an `ossec` attribute and add them as an agent to register with the given server running ossec-authd.
+To allow registration with a new server after changing `agent_server_ip`, delete the client.keys file and rerun the recipe..

 To manage additional agents on the server that don't run chef, or for agentless OSSEC configuration (for example, routers), add a new node for them and create the `node['ossec']['agentless']` attribute as true.
 For example if we have a router named gw01.example.com with the IP `192.168.100.1`: